#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 33:25 I'm going to convert that into a list.

-33:26 Then on the next line, they say for index comma value in enumerate, enumerate is a thing that lets you get the indexes as well, enumerate that list.
+33:26 Then on the next line, they say for index, comma, value in enumerate.

-33:46 And I just sat there and I kind of half laugh, half cries.
+33:46 And I just sat there and I kind of half laugh, half cry.

 34:02 But what had happened was that they didn't understand what was really happening in a for loop.